 Apprenticeship in the Transportation Industry

-Companies in all transportation, distribution, and logistics (TDL) sectors face complex workforce challenges in an increasingly competitive global marketplace.
-Apprenticeship is your proven solution for recruiting, training, and retaining world-class transportation talent.
+Companies in the transportation industry face complex workforce challenges in an increasingly competitive global marketplace.
+Registered Apprenticeship is a proven solution for recruiting, training, and retaining world-class transportation talent.
+In 2024, there were 28,342 registered apprentices served in the transportation industry.

 “The Apprentice Program at Oceaneering International, Inc. is first and foremost a proven talent development strategy.
 There is customized related instruction and on-the-job training tailored to our specific business needs.
 The end result is highly skilled employees, craftsmen in their chosen trade, and the next generation of leaders ready to move forward.”